andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

      alt="Success and error breakdown"
      class="doc-shot--detail">

-4. To correct failed sheets, you must first find them.
+4. To correct failed sheets, you must first identify them.
 Scroll down and find the sheets that have a red status notification.
 Click the page number indicating the sheet you want to view.

    <img src="/assets/images/204-red-status-bar-click-page-number.png"
      alt="Red status bar and page number link image" class="doc-shot--detail">

-5. Once you click the page number indicating the sheet you want to view, note the name of the affected student.
+5. Once you click the page number, note the name of the affected student.

    <img src="/assets/images/205-names-affected-students.png"
      alt="Names of affected students image"
      class="doc-shot--detail">

-6. Repeat until all affected students have been identified.
+6. Repeat until all failed sheets have been identified.

-7. Pull out the sheets of affected students from the stack.
-These sheets must be re-scanned.
+7. Pull out the failed sheets from the paper stack.
+These failed sheets must be re-scanned.

    **Tip:**
-   For a small number of affected students, using the PaperScorer mobile app is quick and easy.
+   For a small number of failed sheets, using the PaperScorer mobile app to re-scan is quick and easy.
    {: .notice}

-8. If the sheets of the affected students re-scan without issue, you are ready to begin grading.
-If the sheets continue to fail, proceed to troubleshooting in the following section.
+8. If the failed sheets re-scan without issue, you are ready to begin grading.
+If the failed sheets continue to fail, proceed to troubleshooting in the following section.

 ## Troubleshooting